LEEYJ1021/opssat-ad-detection-causal/README.md

 >
 > Measured as onset-vs-placebo AUROC with **cluster-bootstrap confidence intervals** (the unit of resampling is the segment for OPS-SAT-AD, the channel for SMAP/MSL, and the machine for SMD, so that repeated or non-independent pairs do not inflate significance), the advantage is **Δ(diff − level) AUROC = +0.462 [0.409, 0.508]** in OPS-SAT-AD, **+0.122 [0.045, 0.196]** in SMAP/MSL, and **+0.042 [0.016, 0.066]** in SMD.
 SMAP/MSL and SMD have **ground-truth anomaly onsets**, so this directional result does not depend on an onset estimator.
 Adding `level` to `diff`/`diff²` in an out-of-fold logistic model provides essentially **no incremental discrimination** (ΔAUROC between −0.001 and −0.007 across datasets; Tier-1 evidence in §11).
 >
+> Because OPS-SAT-AD has only K = 5 channels, the segment-level intervals were re-estimated with resampling at the channel level (two-level bootstrap, wild cluster bootstrap, exact sign-flip enumeration; Table R7, §11.3). **The direction and size of both OPS-SAT-AD contrasts are unchanged across all schemes** (e.g., Δ(diff − level) [0.282, 0.593] under the two-level bootstrap), but with K = 5 no exact test can reject at α = 0.05 (2⁵ = 32 sign patterns; minimum two-sided p = 0.0625), so the OPS-SAT-AD contrasts are read as evidence on **direction and magnitude, not as formal tests**.
+Leave-one-channel-out fits keep the sign of both contrasts in every fit (Table R7c).
+>
 > A normal-segment control decomposes `diff`-first onset ordering into an **operator-level baseline** (the effect of differencing on local disturbances) and an **anomaly-attributable increment**.
 The increment is positive in every dataset—+40.1 percentage points (pp) in OPS-SAT-AD, +11.0 pp in SMAP/MSL, and +3.9 pp in SMD—but a re-designed synthetic-data check (§11.6) shows that a plain AR(1)+slow-drift generator reproduces the *direction* of this baseline gradient (Spearman ρ = 0.86 with autocorrelation, p < 0.001) without reproducing its *magnitude* (simulated baselines top out at 39.7%, versus 44–73% observed).
 We therefore treat the baseline decomposition as a **calibration tool**, not as evidence of a specific mechanism.
 >
 > At a matched false-alarm rate, the operational gain from adding derivative features is measurable but **modest**: in SMD, a `level OR diff OR diff²` fusion rule raises coverage at 5% FAR from 15.9% (level alone) to 17.2%, a **+1.2 pp [0.4, 2.2]** cluster-bootstrap gain; a single derivative feature alone does not reach significance at this FAR (§11.4).
-In OPS-SAT-AD, pooled `level` shows no positive discrimination (AUROC 0.438 [0.401, 0.477]) and is significantly reversed in one channel (CADC0873, AUROC 0.289, two-sided cluster p = 0.002); the cause is investigated and partially, but not fully, explained (§11.5).
+In OPS-SAT-AD, pooled `level` shows no positive discrimination (AUROC 0.438; segment-level interval [0.401, 0.477]). **This pooled reversal is not robust to channel-level resampling**: the two-level, wild-cluster and exact-enumeration intervals all include 0.5 (e.g., [0.350, 0.543] two-level; Table R7b), and pooled `level` moves toward 0.5 only when channel CADC0873 is removed (Table R7c).
+The reading is therefore *inconclusive for pooled `level`*, not evidence of no discrimination.
+A separate **within-channel** reversal in CADC0873 (AUROC 0.289, segment-cluster two-sided p ≤ 0.002) was not re-tested at the channel level; its cause is investigated and partially, but not fully, explained (§11.5).
 We therefore interpret the findings as an **associational, direction-level result with a modest, quantified incremental value**, rather than evidence of a universally superior detector, a demonstrated causal mechanism, or a general instrument-physics effect.

 This repository is the code, data-provenance and figure-reproduction companion to **Paper 1** of a two-paper series built primarily on OPS-SAT-AD, with independent generalization testing on SMAP/MSL and SMD.
 It is **self-contained and independently evaluable** and does not depend on any other repository.